LarsingDash/BlockyEngine/README.md

 ## Installation

 To run the Blocky Engine, download this project from GitHub and have CLion installed (or any other IDE that supports CMake).
-Open the project using either a MinGW toolchain configuration or WSL/Linux toolchain, there is no support for Mac devices.
+Open the project using either a MinGW toolchain configuration.
 When cloning the engine it should, on its own, be able to download the dependencies it needs.
 If it is not able to download anything, then see below to configure it.

-### Manually download dependencies
+## Manually download dependencies

-After correctly installing the required libraries (as listed below) everything will be handled in the CMakeLists.txt of the Blocky Engine.
+After correctly installing the required libraries (as listed below) everything will be handled in the CMakeLists.txt of the
+Blocky Engine.

 ### SDL2